 - Jonné Brown is a retired University of Illinois administrator in the College of Engineering.
 Jonné has volunteered at Habitat for Humanity of Champaign on the Family Selection Committee for several years.
 She is strongly committed to Habitat’s mission of putting actions behind our collective faith in God through the building of residential homes for families needing the security and hope of owning their own home.

-- Nick Crompton - Secretary
+- Nick Crompton - Vice-President

 - Nick Crompton is the Executive Director of Facility Planning and Construction at Carle.
 His team manages all of the construction projects for Carle.
 He has been at Carle since 2013.
 Prior to joining the board, Nick has volunteered on many Habitat build sites including one in South Africa.
 He understands the importance of having stable housing and believes in Habitat’s mission to be able to make a difference in the lives they serve.

-- Toni Delporte - President
+- Toni Delporte -Past President

 - Toni Delporte works for Hickory Point Bank in the Commercial Lending Division where she has managed the Credit Department for more than 10 years.
 In addition to her involvement with Habitat, Toni enjoys volunteering for various charitable organizations and working with her church, the Champaign Church of Christ, on its various endeavors.
 Toni is passionate about people’s needs being met and is grateful that this passion can be realized through Habitat.

-- Jenell Hardy - Vice President
+- Jenell Hardy - President

 - Jenell Hardy is a Certified Research Administrator in Sponsored Programs Administration at the University of Illinois at Urbana-Champaign.
 She has managed grant and contracts for 15 years, ensuring compliance with federal, state and local regulations.
 In addition to being on the Habitat Board, Jenell has served in many capacities in Champaign-Urbana related to housing and low income families.
 Jenell is a member of The Church of The Living God in Champaign and is very active in several ministries internal and external to the church.